nandium/RouteMaker/CONTRIBUTING.md

 ### Initial Setup

+The runtimes are NodeJS 14 and Python 3.7.

 To ensure the PR passes checks in Github Actions, there are [CommitLint](https://github.com/conventional-changelog/commitlint), [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) set up as git hooks.
 Please enable it:

 ```